CanerErgez/laravel-state-machine/docs/first_state_machine.md

 # Create First State Machine
 We create a first State Machine in this document.

-For example: We have a `Post` model and model have a complex status map.
+For example, We have a `Post` model, and the model has a complex status map.

-Note: I prefer to create state machine classes in `app/Services` folder.
-If you doesn't have this folder create new one.
+Note: I prefer to create state machine classes in the `app/Services` folder.
+If you don't have this folder create a new one.

 In `app/Services/PostStateMachine/PostStateMachine.php`;